patternfly/patternfly-react/packages/react-core/src/components/Card/examples/Card.md

 ### Single selectable

-When a group of single selectable cards are related, you should pass the same `name` property to each card's `selectableActions` property.
+When a group of single selectable cards are related, you must pass the same `name` property to each card's `selectableActions` property.

 ```ts file='./CardSingleSelectable.tsx'

 ```

-### Clickable
+### Actionable

-A card can perform an action or navigate to a link by clicking anywhere within the card.
-You can also pass in the `isExternalLink` property to `selectableActions` if you want a clickable card's link to open in a new tab or window.
+An actionable card can perform an action or navigate to a link by clicking anywhere within the card.
+You can also pass in the `isExternalLink` property to `selectableActions` if you want an actionable card's link to open in a new tab or window.

+You can pass the `isClicked` property to `<Card>` to convey that a card is the currently clicked one, such as when clicking a card would open a [primary-detail view](/patterns/primary-detail).
+This must not be used simply for "selection" of a card, and you should instead use our [selectable card](#selectable) or [single selectable card](#single-selectable).

-When a card is meant to be clickable only, you must avoid rendering any other interactive content within the `<Card>`, similar to selectable cards.
+When a card is meant to be actionable only, you must avoid rendering any other interactive content within the `<Card>`, similar to selectable cards.

 ```ts file='./CardClickable.tsx'

 ```

-### Clickable and selectable
+### Actionable and selectable

 A card can be selectable and have additional interactive content by passing both the `isClickable` and `isSelectable` properties to `<Card>`.
-The following example shows how the "clickable" functionality can be rendered anywhere within a selectable card.
+The following example shows how the actionable functionality can be rendered anywhere within a selectable card.

-When passing interactive content to a clickable and selectable card that is disabled, you should also ensure the interactive content is disabled as well, if applicable.
+When passing interactive content to an actionable and selectable card that is disabled, you should also ensure the interactive content is disabled as well, if applicable.

 ```ts file='./CardClickableSelectable.tsx'